-There are a few Prado’s around town (Commercial Drive and Fir Street being the others), and you can bet they are always going to be packed.
+There are a few Prado’s around town (Commercial Drive and Fir Street being the others), and they are always packed!
 The owner has a serious track record for being sliiightly into coffee.

 A coffee shop for creatives.
 Take one look inside this trendy spot and you’ll want to cozy up all afternoon.
-Try something from the espresso bar and grab a bite from their balanced and delicious menu.
-Anyone up for a mushroom toast featuring wild and foraged mushrooms sautéed in caramelized whey and smashed white beans?
+Try something from the espresso bar and grab a bite from their well-balanced menu.
+Anyone up for mushroom toast featuring wild and foraged mushrooms sautéed in caramelized whey and smashed white beans?
 Yah I thought so.
 For other delicious bites, see their full menu.

 Breakfast in Gastown on the go